 If you follow my posts, you may know I like 1x drivetrains.
-The front derailleur is such a primitive tool - two plates pushing against a chain until it falls off the chainring - that I find it slightly offensive.
+The front derailleur is such a primitive tool - two plates pushing against a chain until it falls off the chainring - as an engineer that I find that slightly offensive for a 21st century solution.
 Compare that to the intricacies of a rear derailleur.

-Anyway, I know there is a place for 2x drivetrains too, I just think in the future that place will be smaller as more and more cogs are added.
+Anyway, there is a place for 2x drivetrains, I just think in the future that place will be smaller as more and more cogs are added.
 When I ask people if they'll switch to 1x11 they may say no, but when I ask if they would switch to 1x13, almost everybody says yes.
-At some point, enough is enough and going 2x13 simply isn't necessary (never mind all the overlapping gears)
+At some point, enough is enough and going 2x13 simply doesn't add much (other than lots of overlapping gears).

-Well, today is the day, Campagnolo is introducing a 1x13 groups; EKAR.
-I am very happy that this group exists, and from such an unexpected source.
-You see, five years ago at Eurobike, Campagnolo gave me a preview of their first disc brake groupset.
+Well, today is the day: Campagnolo is introducing a 1x13 group.
+I am very happy that this EKAR group exists, and from such an unexpected source.
+You see, at Eurobike 2015, Campagnolo gave me a preview of their first ever disc brake groupset.
 At that time, I told the engineer they should focus on 1x as they could make a real impact there.
 I also suggested they make a cassette that starts with a 9T cog.
 This makes it easier to have a good gear range without having jumps that are too big in the middle of the cassette.

 In the years since, I asked every now and then if there was progress but I sort of lost hope.
-I even made a 9-32T cassette for the road because I didn't think anything would ever happen.
-Until 18 months ago when I was shown this EKAR groupset.
+I even started offering a 9-32T cassette myself for the road because I didn't think anything would ever happen.
+Until 18 months ago that is.
+There, at SeaOtter 2019, I was shown this EKAR groupset.
 Not only was it 1x, not only did it have a 9T cog to start but it also had 13 cogs, making it infinitely better than the 11-speed cassette I had done.

-Now that it's in production I can say, it's a very nice groupset.
-My main take-aways are:
+Now that it's in production I can say, it's a very, very nice groupset.
+For me the most relevant features are: